 This Independence Day Obey Scott’s Law: Slow Down and Move Over for First Responders

 July 4th is Independence Day.
-It is a day we celebrate the freedom we all enjoy in this country.
-It is a time for picnics, cookouts, fireworks, parades, and spending time with our family and friends.
+A day we celebrate the freedom we all enjoy in this country.
+It’s a time for picnics, cookouts, fireworks, parades, and spending time with our family and friends.
 It can also be a very dangerous day.

 Scott’s Law exist to protect first responders who are attending to traffic stops or helping others along the side of roads.
-Scott’s Law, Illinois’ move over law, is named after Chicago firefighter Lieutenant Scott Gillen, who died on December 23, 2000, while responding to a traffic accident.
+Scott’s Law, Illinois’ move over law, is named after Chicago firefighter Lieutenant Scott Gillen.
+Lt.
+Gillen died on December 23, 2000, while responding to a traffic accident.
 A drunk driver failed to move over despite the flashing lights of emergency vehicles assisting at a crash site that Lt.
 Gillen was working.
 This drunk driver struck and killed Lt.
 Gillen.

 In response to this and other senseless tragedies, the Illinois Legislature enacted Scott’s Law.
 Scott’s Law requires that driver’s approaching stopped emergency vehicles with lights flashing, slow down, proceed with caution, yield the right of way, and change to lanes not adjacent to emergency vehicles if possible.
 This law’s protection extends to highway maintenance workers, too.
 Violators of Scott’s Law face fines of up to $10,000 and a two-year license suspension.